 Situated on the shores of Lake Ashi within Fuji-Hakone-Izu National Park, the town of Hakone is famous for its hot springs and spectacular views of nearby Mount Fuji.
 Visit the famous Hakone Open-Air

-and Henry Moore—and explore an impressive collection of Pablo Picasso’s works.
-Climb and play amid interactive installations, and cap off your visit
+Henry Moore and an impressive collection of Pablo Picasso’s works.
+Explore amid interactive installations and cap off your visit

 by soaking your feet in a soothing hot spring bath.

 Return to Tokyo for dinner this evening.
-(B,L,D)
+Hotel New Otani (B,L)

 Day 4 — Tokyo/Takayama